Welcome to St Aidan’s Catholic Academy

-St Aidan’s has an outstanding reputation for academic achievement based on a consistent record of excellent examination results (61% 9-5 in English and Maths in the 2019 GCSE Results).
-We nurture individual students and encourage and assist each one to reach their full potential.
+St Aidan’s has an outstanding reputation for academic achievement based on a consistent record of excellent examination results.
+We nurture individual pupils and encourage and assist each one to reach their full potential.
 Our personalised curriculum offers a vast range of learning opportunities.

 Our enrichment programmes are extensive.
 These complement and extend the academic curriculum and include local and international projects, charity work and a wide range of sporting activities.

 Our thriving Sixth Form greatly enhances the character of the school.
 The high staying-on rate from Year 11 to Year 12 is a testament to the very positive relationships which are established at St Aidan’s.
 Our Sixth Form students enjoy a challenging and enriching curriculum which enables the great majority to go on to further study, including obtaining places on highly competitive Oxbridge and Medical courses.

 Children born between 1 September 2009 and 31 August 2010 will be eligible to start secondary school in September 2021.